-Each GDE may have several monitoring locations associated with it (Table 2, Figure 2), each of which has a specific purpose as indicated in Table 2.
-Two types of monitoring locations are prescribed in this plan: groundwater observation wells and the GDEs themselves.
-Primary and contingent monitoring locations are identified for each GDE (Table 2).
-Primary monitoring locations include existing regional groundwater monitoring wells and the GDEs themselves.
-This monitoring and mitigation plan will be implemented after the completion of a final Record of Decision (ROD) for the RC EIS.
-Upon completion of the ROD, RC would initiate, or in many cases continue, monitoring at primary monitoring locations.
-Contingent monitoring locations are planned observation wells that would be installed proximate to the GDE to detect mine related drawdowns in the regional aquifer nearby the GDE and before it is impacted.
+Each GDE may have several monitoring locations (Table 2, Figure 2), each of which has a specific purpose as indicated in Table 2.
+Two types of monitoring locations are prescribed in this plan: groundwater observation wells and the GDEs themselves, which include springs, surface water, and water supply wells (Table 2).
+Groundwater observation wells include existing regional groundwater monitoring wells, referred to as primary monitoring wells (PMWs), and contingent monitoring wells (CMWs).
+PMWs are existing observations wells, most of which have been monitored for several years.
+CMWs are proposed wells that will be installed near to each GDE to track mine related drawdowns in the regional aquifer before the GDE is affected.
+CMW locations will be identified, and wells will be installed if the Level 1 Trigger is initiated (Section 3.3).